 ***

-What is the broader context for understanding the encounter between the Jewish-American discourse and the more contentious works in Hebrew literature?
-How might we make sense of this protective mediation, in the larger framework of the relationship between these two major Jewish centers?
+What is the broader context for understanding the encounter of the Jewish-American discourse with the more contentious works in Hebrew literature?
+How might we make sense of this protective mediation, in the larger framework of the relationship between the two major Jewish centers?
 First, things must be put in the proper perspective by acknowledging that Hebrew literature could still fulfill an eye-opening role for its Jewish-American readership, even beyond the screen of mediation.
 “Works of Israeli novelists and poets in translation,” as Sylvia Barack-Fishman put it, “have worked to counteract the stereotype of Israel as an idyllic and morally untroubled land.”
-Broadly speaking, the findings presented here stand in no disagreement with this assumption, a common one in the scholarly and public discourse: the translated works did indeed constitute a balancing factor for the dominant, uncritical image of Israel in the largely naïve, more supportive than skeptical, Jewish-American community from the establishment of the state through the 1980s.
+Broadly speaking, the findings presented here stand in no disagreement with this assumption, a common one in the scholarly and public discourse: the translated works still constituted a balancing factor for the dominant, uncritical image of Israel in the largely naïve, more supportive than skeptical, Jewish-American community from the establishment of the state through the 1980s.
 This is particularly true considering that any attempt from within the community to pass judgment on Israel was met with severe objection from the Jewish American establishment itself.
 Against this background, it is clear that the translated Hebrew works could provide readers with a more complex image of Israel, while articulating a more critical alternative to the prevailing discourse.

-That said, we have seen that one cannot simply assume that works harboring an oppositional stance had crossed the linguistic and geographical boundaries between the two cultures “untouched,” smoothly, and without modification.
-Although moral critique was framed as a dominant ‘Jewish’ quality of contemporary Hebrew literature, and despite the common notion that this literature exposed readers to Israel’s complex reality ‘as it is’, literary representations that undermined the construction of the Zionist narrative as morally sound were often obscured when mediated for the Jewish-American reader.
-In the previous chapter, the Zionist transformation of America’s Jews provided a revealing backdrop to the dramatic shifts in literary translation from Hebrew in the 1950s, when compared to earlier decades.
-In this chapter, the Zionist context helps us better understand translation processes from the 1960s onwards, and their nuanced politics of negotiation over images and ideas.
-The subdual of the critical dimension in literature translated from Hebrew in quite a wide variety of textual and extra-textual phenomena was by no means accidental.
-It points to the difficulty American Jewish cultural agents faced when confronted with a perspective that undermined the moral foundations of their Zionist disposition, and with the threat of exposing these failings to their fellow Americans.
-Viewed through a social prism, the varied forms of mediation in the literary discourse can thus be seen as practical efforts to defend Israel’s image in the eyes of not only Jewish-American readers, but also American readers at large.
-Agents of Hebrew literature in America chose to assume a social-ideological role that extended beyond the literary domain: sifting and modifying the national image emanating from the translated works.
+That said, we have seen that one cannot simply assume that works harboring an oppositional stance had crossed the linguistic and geographical boundaries between the two cultures ‘untouched.’
+Although moral critique was framed as a principal ‘Jewish’ quality of contemporary Hebrew literature, and despite the common notion that this literature exposed readers to Israel’s complex reality, literary representations that undermined the construction of the Zionist narrative as morally sound were often obscured when mediated for the Jewish-American reader.
+In the previous chapter, the Zionist transformation of America’s Jews provided a backdrop to the shifts in the translation and reception of Hebrew literature in the 1950s, when compared to earlier decades.
+Here, the Zionist context helps us better understand the—very different—nuanced politics of negotiation over images and ideas that were part of translation processes from the 1960s onwards.
+The obfuscation of the critical dimension in literature translated from Hebrew in quite a wide variety of textual and extra-textual phenomena was by no means accidental.
+It points to the difficulty American Jewish cultural agents faced when confronted with a perspective that undermined the moral foundations of their Zionist disposition, and, no less importantly, with the threat of exposing these failings to their fellow Americans.
+Viewed through a social prism, then, the varied forms of mediation in the literary discourse can be seen as practical efforts to defend Israel’s image in the eyes of not only Jewish-American readers, but also American readers at large.
+Agents of Hebrew literature in America chose to assume a social-ideological role that extended beyond the literary domain: filtering and modifying the national image emanating from the translated works.